marcoalopez/GrainSizeTools/DOCS/_Paleopizometry.md

 ## Get information on piezometric relations

-Table 1 provides a list of the all piezometric relations currently available in the GrainSizeTools script with features (the type of average to use and DRX mechanism) and references.
-The different experimentally-derived parameters are provided in Tables 2 to 5.
+Table 1 provides a list of the all piezometric relations currently available in the GrainSizeTools script with features (the type of average to use and the DRX mechanism) and references.
+The experimentally-derived parameters are provided in Tables 2 to 5.
 Besides, you can get information from the console on the different available piezometric relations  just by typing ``piezometers.*()``, where * is the mineral phase, either ``quartz``, ``calcite``, ``olivine``, or ``feldspar``.
 For example:

 ```python
 piezometers.quartz()